Theme Call. Valuation and critique in the “good economy”

 We invite empirically grounded papers that examine how different sites, procedures and tools of valuation are involved in the good economy and how different registers of critique can be seen to be part of these good economy endeavours.
 What happens when valuation devices and discourses blend economic value with other forms of value deemed inherently good?
 Do they run the risk of disarming critique?
 Is it possible to create a dialogue between studies examining how the economy is opening up to social and environmental issues in a move towards “responsibilization”, and studies examining the “economization” of society and the environment (Çalışkan & Callon, 2009; Shamir, 2008)?
 Can rendering visible different versions of economization perform critique by other means (Asdal et al., 2021)?
 How can we extend the critical repertoire of economization beyond “marketization”, “financialization” or “neoliberalization” (e.g., Birch, 2019; Cooper et al., 2016; Berndt, 2015; Chiapello, 2015)?
 And finally, what happens to valuation studies when it turns to empirical settings in which actors routinely perform its distinctive analytical gesture: bridge the divide between “value” and “values” in the practice of valuation (Dewey, 1939; Helgesson & Muniesa, 2013; Muniesa, 2011; Stark, 2009)?

-Expressions of interest shall be submitted in the form of an extended abstract to the editors (about 1,000 words) by September 15, 2022.
+Expressions of interest shall be submitted in the form of an extended abstract (about 1,000 words) to the editors (Kristin Asdal, Liliana Doganova) by September 15, 2022.
 Selected authors will then be invited to submit first drafts of full papers for a discussion at a workshop that will be organized in Paris on January 12-13, 2023, and then full papers for peer review by the end of March 2023.

 September 15, 2022: Extended abstracts due